cockroachdb/docs/v21.1/take-full-and-incremental-backups.md

 ## Backup collections

 A _backup collection_ defines a set of backups and their metadata.
-When running a [full backup](#full-backups) to a specified storage location URI, a backup collection will be created in that storage location.
 The collection can contain multiple full backups and their subsequent [incremental backups](#incremental-backups).
-(If a full backup is not present in a collection when you run an incremental backup, then a full backup will be taken.)
 The path to a backup is created using a date-based naming scheme and stored at the URI passed with the `BACKUP` statement.

 In the following example, a user has taken weekly full backups and nightly incremental backups to their `collectionURI`: